-Programming in Milwaukee began in fall 2018, with all 14 branches of the Milwaukee Public Library hosting Urban Wildlife workshops for children, who will learn about animals native to the Milwaukee area and write poems about them.
+Programming in Milwaukee began in fall 2018, with all 14 branches of the Milwaukee Public Library hosting Urban Wildlife workshops for children, who learned about animals native to the Milwaukee area and wrote poems about them.
 The Milwaukee Public Museum’s adult programming launched in February 2019 with The Botany of Beverages, an exploration of the tastes, science, and poetry of beer and other drinks, a teen poetry contest, concert, poetry walks, and Urban Wildlife workshops, plus an event to celebrate the opening of the poetry path in Spring 2019.

 Field Work in Salt Lake City

 Salt Lake City programming began in September 2018, with Poetry-Science Café discussions between poets and scientists, including paleontologist Randy Irmis and archeologist Shannon Boomgarden.
 Other discussions featured an entomologist, a mammologist, and an anthropologist.
 These were accompanied by poetry readings, river walks, workshops, and lots of programming for kids of all ages.

 Why poetry & science?

 Exploring the role poetry can play in the desperate challenges of our time, Field Work Poet-in-Residence Alison Deming traces the intersection of art and our understanding of the natural world throughout history in the presentation she prepared for Field Work: Creating the Future: Art and Science at the Crossroads.

 Bring Field Work to your community.
 Here’s how:

 Download The Language of Conservation, which reports on a previous project exploring these ideas, for more information.